Three ways you can ‘own’ volatility

 So, how can you make volatility work for you instead of against you?
 These three steps can help you take control of your portfolio:

 1) Diversify.
-Diversification is the first and most important step toward controlling volatility and making it work in your favor.
+Diversification is the first and most important step toward controlling volatility and making it work in your favour.
 Diversification is based on the concept of correlation, which is how related two assets are in terms of volatility.

 For example, two investments that have a correlation of 1.0 will always move in the same direction.
 If one investment goes up by 10 percent, the other will, as well.
 The same is true if one investment goes down by 10 percent.